arief05652/Terms-TycoonBot/PRIVACY.md

 ## 3. Data Storage and Security

 ### 3.1 **Data Storage**
-   - All data is stored securely on [describe your storage method, e.g., a cloud database or local server].
+   - All data is stored securely on database server.
    - Data is retained only as long as necessary to provide the bot's services.

 ### 3.2 **Data Security**